Md-Hasib-Askari/notes/Extras/Sales & Marketing/Phase 1 - Foundations/03 - Building a Personal or Brand Value Proposition.md

 - Guided: Fill the positioning formula; build a message pyramid with three pillars and proofs.
 - Guided: Create a 300-word “About” section for LinkedIn or website reflecting the pyramid.
-- Challenge: Run a 2-variant headline test and report CTR and demo requests by variant.
+- Challenge: Run a 2-variant headline test and report Click-Through Rate (CTR) and demo requests by variant.